hknab/spotify/README.md

 - The application fetches data from tho local json-server: [Example for request api and hooks](https://github.com/abdalicodes/spotify/blob/main/src/hooks/playlist.js)
 - Use Material-Ui (MUI) to build user interface

-## Why I build this project anywhay
+## Why I build this project anyway
 - I didn't use a state management library like Redux on purpose.
 For this app simple UseContext and useState is sufficient.
 I realized that more and more projects don't use Redux anymore since GraphQL or React-Query are often used for data management.
 - Material-ui is a great library for styling.
 It includes SX prop as a shortcut for defining custom style.
 Use Scoped classes, and allows a seamless integration with JS.
 - My plan is to become a full-stack developer eventually.
 But for the beginning I focus on the frontend.
 That's why I decided to use JSON-SERVER rather to create a custom server.
 I have Basic background knowledge as well.